crossfidev/Plexus-Pool/docs/developer/testing.rst

    Testing of the software in real conditions.
 It is usually slower, more costly and less amenable to automation than integration or system testing.
 It is often the final step in the testing process and is performed before a release.
-In Tezos, acceptance testing is done by running a test net.
+In mineplex, acceptance testing is done by running a test net.

 ..